pohmelie/aiotelegram/readme.md

 # aiotelegram
-Tiny asyncio-based telgram api wrapper library.
+Tiny asyncio-based telgram bot-api wrapper library.

 ## Reasons
 * [aiotg](https://github.com/szastupov/aiotg) is framework, not library and have no proxy support.